wahibhaq/wahibhaq.github.io/community-work/pakistan-tourism.md

 ### Travel Documentaries

+  - [Zabardast](https://www.youtube.com/watch?v=rBvsaIBsVJY) is the video on intimate travel diary of an incredible freeride expedition into the heart of the Karakoram range.
+It will start [screening](https://www.picture-organic-clothing.com/en/poster/zabardast/) in December 2018.
   - [Baboon valley](https://www.youtube.com/watch?v=uEQmLKl-8zQ) from [Ali Ahmed](https://www.facebook.com/aliahmedtraveldiaries/): Beautifully shot video of Baboon Valley, Patlian Lake and Neelum Valley.
   - [Gilgit Baltistan.](https://www.youtube.com/watch?v=lprqtvNXmv8) (Made by Qammer Wazir): Aerial view of different places in Gilgit Baltistan including Skardu, Karakoram Highway, Deosai, Hunza Nagar, Ataabad Lake, Kachura Lakes and Shigar valley.
   - [Skardu - Land Of Dreams](https://www.facebook.com/mountainmadnesspakistan/videos/vb.654111224689769/1348852781882273/?type=2&theater) from Ali Ahmed and Rizwan Ahmed: Amazing effort to capture some absolutely stunning shots of Skardu and mainly the world famous high-altitude Cold Desert.
 These guys have covered some awesome places and you should check out their videos.